codex-academy/BasicExpressWebApp/README.md

 create table products (
 	id int primary key auto_increment,
         description char(100) not null,
 	price decimal(10,2),
 	category_id int,
 	foreign key (category_id) references categories(id)
 );
 ```

-Once done check if the table was create successfully.
+Now check if the tables were create successfully.
 You can do that by running this SQL command in the my_products database

 ```
+select * from categories;
-select * from products
+select * from products;

 ```

 #Use it